romxxxx/nexepad/cmd/kaspactl/README.md

-# kaspactl
+# nexepactl

-kaspactl is an RPC client for kaspad
+nexepactl is an RPC client for nexepad

 ## Requirements